doug-pires/de-fipe/docs/RFC.md

 ## Datasources
 - Website [FIPE](https://veiculos.fipe.org.br/)
-- Volume of the data is not so big.
+### Challenges
+- The website has instability and strict validations on dropdown boxes.
+- Website after long-running crashes due to requests take time to back with the answer.

 ## Data Ingestion
-Functions for extraction will be on `fipe/elt/extract/utils.py`

-We will create scraper/extraction functions to extract the *reference months*, and the complete table containing information about the vehicles.
+- We will create scraper/extraction functions to extract the *reference months*, and the complete table containing information about the vehicles.
+- Functions for extraction will be on `fipe/elt/extract/utils.py`

+### Challenges
+- The volume of data we can consider medium because they have data since January/2001 more than 20 years.
+In an ordinary data source, database, or API  we would do that in batches ( quantity of rows, size, a batch of years ) but it's a robot, we need to loop through them one by one.
+- The scraper will cycle through the drop-down boxes, fill and extract all information, however, we need to develop something **Self-Healing** and with **Checkpoints**.
+Let's imagine, one extraction takes more time and crashes the application, we need to be able to rerun and return where we let it off.

 ## Data Storage
 Functions for loading the tables will be on `fipe/elt/load/utils.py`